ghoulmann/cs-curriculum/preface.rst

 	The second goal for STEM education in high school is on the advanced preparation of students for post-secondary study and careers in science, technology, engineering, or mathematics.
 High school provides a unique opportunity for students to explore different career paths and college majors through advanced coursework, career academies, magnet programs, STEM academies, specialized STEM programs, internships, and dual enrollment opportunities.
 Specific programs to address the needs for advanced preparation of students shall be determine by individual schools systems.
 (5)

+This curriculum seeks to merge the boundaries of science, technology engineering and math, while connecting these subjects to arts and the humanities.
+Each student will explore STEM through enriching and authentic hands-on learning opportunities.

 Domains
 =======